 Adding insult to injury, it has been reported that Leonid Slutsky, a Russian parliamentary deputy of the far-right Liberal Democratic Party who faces multiple accusations of sexual misconduct and who, as Russia’s point-man in the PACE, was instrumental in forging ties between the Russian government and the European far-right, may now be elected vice-chair of the Assembly.
 Slutsky who after 2014 took a step back from international politics, will now have the opportunity to finish his job.
 In 2017 a series of shocking scandals concerning a Russian-organized trip to Syria and dirty money from the Azerbaijani government that showcased endemic corruption in the Assembly left PACE and the Council of Europe bruised, but also gave them a chance to purge and cleanse themselves.

 This chance was squandered yesterday.
-And the Russian government scored a major foreign policy victory over a hapless, disoriented and corrupt institution and the EU’s Franco-Roman “tandem”.
+And the Russian government scored a major foreign policy victory over a hapless, disoriented and corrupt institution and the EU’s Franco-German “tandem”.
 It will almost certainly use it to crack down on human rights defenders more confidently.